milkpiee/internship-2025-artium-telyu/README.md

 # internship-2025-artium-telyu

-This repository showcases the development of a touchscreen-based HMI system for a High Volume Air Sampler (HVAS) device during my internship at PT Artium Multikarya Indonesia, from June 30 to August 9, 2025.
+This repository showcases the development of a touchscreen-based HMI system for a High Volume Air Sampler (HVAS) device during our internship at PT Artium Multikarya Indonesia, from June 30 to August 9, 2025.
 The project features real-time sensor logging, a file explorer UI with button and touchscreen input, SD card storage, brightness control, and thermal printing.

 **🧠 Key Focus Areas**